Substring Complexity in Sublinear Space: Introduction

-\paragraph{Paper Organization.} Section~\ref{sec:prel} introduces the basic definitions and notation used throughout.
-In Section~\ref{sec:lb}, we provide the space-time trade-off lower bound for computing $\delta$.
+\subparagraph*{Paper Organization.}~Section~\ref{sec:prel} introduces the basic definitions and notation we use and the space-time trade-off lower bound for computing $\delta$.
 In Section~\ref{sec:simple}, we present a simple $\cO(n^3/b)$-time and $\cO(b)$-space algorithm, for any $b\in[1,n]$.
-This algorithm is refined to run in $\cO(n^3/b^2)$ time using $\cO(b)$ space, for any $b\in[1,n]$, in Section~\ref{sec:improve}.
-Our main result, the $\cOtilde(n^2/b)$-time and $\cO(b)$-space algorithm, for any $b\in[n^{2/3},n]$, is presented in Section~\ref{sec:main}.
+This algorithm is refined to run in $\cO(\frac{n^3\log b}{b^2})$ time using $\cO(b)$ space, for any $b\in[1,n]$, in Section~\ref{sec:improve}.
+Our main result, the $\cOtilde(n^2/b)$-time and $\cOtilde(b)$-space algorithm, for any $b\in[\sqrt{n},n]$, is presented in Section~\ref{sec:main}.
+In Section~\ref{sec:combinatorial}, we consider the notion of substring complexity from the combinatorial point of view; and in Section~\ref{sec:finale}, we conclude this paper with a final remark on approximating $\delta$.